zendesk/ga/sauce-connect/README.md

 # Sauce connect
-A GitHub Action to opens a secure tunnel connection for testing between a Sauce Labs virtual machine or real devic
+A GitHub Action to opens a secure tunnel connection for testing between a Sauce Labs virtual machine

 ## Parameters
 - *sauce-username*: (required)